Mother Earth Recycling renews community spirit

 Mattresses can also be problematic waste in a landfill, with metal springs snarling machinery.
 Likewise, box springs don’t break down well and often trap greenhouse gases, even when buried.

-Operating the province’s only mattress recycling program, MER processes about 20,000 mattresses per year.
+Operating the province’s only mattress recycling program, Mother Earth Recycling processes about 20,000 mattresses per year.

 Our goal is to get to over 30,000 mattresses this year.
 We have the capacity to do probably 50,000 to 60,000,” Jessica said.
 “In the city of Winnipeg, it’s estimated there are about 40,000 per year that go into the landfill, so we have the capacity to handle the whole city’s mattress recycling.”

 By recycling your mattress, the material goes to good use.
-In fact, almost all materials from mattresses recycled at MER make their way into secondary markets.
+In fact, almost all materials from mattresses recycled at Mother Earth Recycling make their way into secondary markets.
 Foam is made into carpet underlay, metal into cans and wood into craft material or firewood.

 “We can recycle 95 per cent of every mattress that comes into our facility,” Jessica said.